Cheshire Crossing: Issue 3

 One month later, on his ship, Captain Hook and his crew have raided half the fairy villages of Neverland, and presents the fairies to the Wicked Witch of the West as Smee sends word of Peter's and "Tink" Tinker Bell's arrival to rescue them.
 West hits Peter with lightning, rendering him unconscious, while Tink flees, all according to Hook's plan.

-At Cheshire Crossing, Rutherford and his assistant, Lemony "Lem" Snicket examine Poppins' remains to find that she is slowly reforming to her original configuration, but it would take her years to completely reform if left on her own.
+At Cheshire Crossing, Rutherford and his assistant Lem examine Poppins' remains to find that she is slowly reforming to her original configuration, but it would take her years to completely reform if left on her own.
 Meanwhile, while doing her hair, Dorothy finds she can now pass through mirrors like Alice.
 She tells Alice this who warns Dorothy not to do it again.
 Tink then crashes through the window and relays the circumstances of Peter's and the fairies' kidnapping to Wendy.
 After informing Alice and Dorothy of the situation, they agree to join her in rescuing them, and Tink provides the pair with fairy dust to allow them to fly like Wendy, powered by "happy thoughts".
 To fly, Dorothy thinks of her aunt, while Alice thinks of a man named Richard, which she is teased for.
 While flying to Neverland, Dorothy draws up a plan to rescue Peter, deciding that she will confront the Witch while Wendy distracts the pirates and Alice shrinks herself to rescue the fairies.

 Upon arriving in Neverland and approaching Hook's ship, the trio put their plan into motion.
 While Hook and West are becoming romantically involved as he teaches her to how to pilot his ship, Wendy flies in above to distract them, while Dorothy throws a bucket of water at West from behind her, but it has no effect – witches are only weak to water in Oz.
 After Dorothy dodges West's lightning, West uses a spell to disable flight in the area, grounding both girls and Tink.
 After embarking in a duel with Hook, Wendy is stabbed in the gut and falls overboard.
 Elsewhere, a cornered Dorothy also throws the slippers overboard to keep them from West and tricks her into burning her own face, before being taken prisoner by Hook.
 Meanwhile Alice, having snuck into Hook's quarters, is unable to open the orb in which the fairies are imprisoned and hides in Wonderland through Hook's mirror before he and West enter.
 After they leave the room again, Alice returns and drags the unconscious Peter through the mirror into Wonderland.
 After waking Peter and explaining the situation, Alice decides they will require stronger magic to defeat West and ventures into the Tumtum Forest with Peter to retrieve the Vorpal Sword, while avoiding the Jabberwock.